Nxve/AutoMudaeExt/README.md

 - Better logic/performance:
     - Handle hourly reset
     - Prevent tab from going inactive
-    - Should only `think` after the previous think

 ###### Initial boilerplate was created following instructions from [this LogRocket post](https://blog.logrocket.com/creating-chrome-extension-react-typescript/)